GbolahanAlaba/library/README.md

 ## **Overview**

-This project is a Django-based application utilizing Django Rest Framework (DRF) to create a basic weather API that interacts with a SQL database to store and retrieve weather data.
-The API allows users to add new weather data and retrieve weather data for a specific city.
+This project is a Django-based application utilizing Django Rest Framework (DRF) to create a basic Library API that interacts with a SQL database to store and retrieve books and enroll library users data.
+The API allows users to add and retrieve books, all books, enroll users.

 ## **Prerequisites**